Adroiti/docs-for-code-review-tools/RuboCop/Lint-InterpolationCheck.md

 ## Description

-This cop checks for interpolation in a single quoted string.
+This rule checks for interpolation in a single quoted string.

-### Example
+## Examples

 ```ruby
 # bad